fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'Gewichtsfunktion' is associated to 'lineares Übertragungsglied'
 - // I am not sure how to model the term 'Übertragungsverhalten'.
 It seems to be a property of 'lineares Übertragungsglied'.
 However, it is not clear to me what this property represents.
 - // I am not sure how to model the statement that the 'Gewichtsfunktion' characterizes the 'Übertragungsverhalten' uniquely.
 - // I am not sure how to model the statement 'Ist diese bekannt, so lässt sich der Verlauf der Ausgangsgröße aus dem Verlauf der Eingangsgröße berechnen.'
-It seems to be an if-then statement.
+It seems to be an if-then-statement.
 However, it is not clear to me what the premise and the assertion are.

 - // snippet(31)
 - 'Gewichtsfunktion' has the associated LaTeX notation '\(g(t)\)'